xamarin/Essentials/README.md

 iOS, Android, and UWP offer unique operating system and platform APIs that developers have access to, all in C# leveraging Xamarin.
 It is great that developers have 100% API access in C# with Xamarin, but these APIs are different per platform.
 This means developers have to learn three different APIs to access platform-specific features.
 With Xamarin.Essentials, developers have a single cross-platform API that works with any iOS, Android, or UWP application that can be accessed from shared code no matter how the user interface is created.

+Xamarin.Essentials has been sunset.
+We will continue to service Xamarin.Essentials through November 2022 and accept pull requests fixing bugs and publishing new service releases.
+New features and APIs will only be added to [.NET MAUI Essentials](https://github.com/dotnet/maui) going forward and pull-requests are welcome!

 ## Questions

 Get your technical questions answered by experts on [Microsoft Q&A](https://docs.microsoft.com/answers/topics/dotnet-xamarinessentials.html?WT.mc_id=friends-0000-jamont).